 - 1 tbsp extra virgin olive oil

-Soaking the beans is not necessary.
-Add beans into pressure cooker, cover with water and bouillon, onion, garlic, spices, and cubed salt pork (if using).
+- Add beans into pressure cooker, cover with water and bouillon, onion, garlic, spices, and cubed salt pork (if using).
+Soaking the beans first is not necessary.

-Set pressure cooker for the bean/chili setting or Instant Pot to pressure cook setting; cook for 45 minutes.
-Allow time for pressure cooker to come up to pressure and use natural release when finished.
+- Set pressure cooker for the bean/chili setting or Instant Pot to pressure cook setting; cook for 45 minutes.
+Allow time for the pressure cooker to come up to pressure and use either natural or quick release when finished.